fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 An example of the solutionism trap is assuming that by using data science to study internet speed in a given region, insights we gain from using data science can help us in negotiating deals or discovering potential for good policies.
-However, if there are additional socioeconomic problems within a community, for example with education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.
+However, if there are additional socioeconomic challenges within a community, for example with education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.